jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### changeUsername

-this method will change username of a user if exists
+this method will change username of a user if exists.

+Parameters:
+- $email: string email of the user
+- $newUsername: string new username that will replace the old one

+The method retuns a boolean of true if succeeded.
 ```php
     public function changeUsername(string $email, string $newUsername): bool {